THIS is Why You Should Pay Attention to Pending PA Marijuana Law

 As your friendly Pittsburgh criminal defense attorney, I’ve been trying to keep you guys informed about the various pieces of marijuana-related DUI law news items.

-We talked a lot about a marijuana breath test that is in development, and most recently, I wrote about the so-called Cannabuster – a device in the works that would allow police officers to ascertain if THC (the chemical component in weed largely responsible for the drug’s psychological effects) is present in a driver’s system using only a saliva sample.
+We talked a lot about a marijuana breath test that is in development.
+Most recently, I wrote about the so-called Cannibuster – a device in the works that would allow police officers to ascertain if THC (the chemical component in weed largely responsible for the drug’s psychological effects) is present in a driver’s system using only a saliva sample.

 Why have I been talking and writing about these marijuana-centric topics?